Financial-Times/origami/readme.md

 Known issues:

+* IE:
-* IE: Masthead not displaying properly
+	* Masthead not displaying properly
+* IE8 and IE9:
+	* Tools theme is aligned to the top due to them not supporting _flex-box_.
+	* Secondary bar doesn't occupy full width of XL screens because they don't support _linear-gradient_.
+* IE8:
-* IE8 doesn't support the `<nav>` and `<header>` element.
+	* It doesn't support the `<nav>` and `<header>` element.
 Products need to use HTML5Shiv which is bundled in Modernizr.
 Also, it runs as core experience.

 ## Element containers